 © Kirsty Pargeter | Dreamstime.com

 Walking is a low-impact, inexpensive exercise that brings a multitude of health benefits.
 It requires no skill.
-All you have to do is put on a pair of good walking shoes (good inner cushioning, light weight, flexible sole), find a safe place to walk, and get moving.
+All you have to do is put on a pair of comfortable walking shoes (good inner cushioning and light in weight with flexible soles), find a safe place to walk, and get moving.

 Discover 39 exercises designed to help you maintain your fitness, flexibility, strength, balance, and independence!

 Claim your FREE copy, right now, of our definitive guide on mobility and fitness.